It took a good 12 minutes for the Grizzlies to figure out the hodge-podge group they were facing.

 Once they did, the Griz jumped on the undermanned and unrecognizable Chicago Bulls and then hold on for a 104-97 win Tuesday night in FedExForum.

+The Griz closed out a three-game home stand with another wild victory - their seventh in the past 10 games.
 At that point, the Griz went back to what helped them establish what seemed to be a comfortable cushion.

 They earned defensive stops and overpowered the smaller Bulls in transition.
 The Griz quickly pushed their lead back to double digits.
-Memphis' clutch free throws in the final minute helped send Chicago to its eighth straight loss.

 "They kept changing lineups and they kept going smaller and smaller and trying to create bad matchups," Griz coach Lionel Hollins said.
 "But I felt overall that we did a good job."